robbmj/QtLogger/README.md

     LOG_DEBUG(bool logIf = true)
     LOG_VERBOSE(bool logIf = true)

-Each of the LOG_* calls optionaly takes exactly one bool.
+Each of the LOG_* calls optionally takes exactly one bool.
 If the value is false the log message will not be printed.

 Also you may configure logger to print to a QIODevice, this can be configured in the following way